How to Introduce Kids to New Cuisines

 Apart from their peers, you’re the most important role models for your children.
 Be enthusiastic about new meals, eat wholesome, fresh, and nutritious dishes, and always stay positive around the dinner table.

-To share your kids’ favorite recipes with us, send them to email@example.com, or comment below to spread your wisdom and anecdotes.
+To share your kids’ favorite recipes with us, upload it to our app or comment below to spread your wisdom and anecdotes.

 Published on July 31, 2017